ldemske/ldemske.github.io/resume.md

 **Technical Writer III**
 **Thermo King/Trane Technologies (Contract)**
-**July 2023 - Present**
+**July 2023 - January 2025**
-· Create new technical content and instructive materials for Certified Pre-Owned Program
+· Created new technical content and instructive materials for Certified Pre-Owned Program
-·	Create service manuals for HVAC unit maintenance with PTC Arbortext Editor and Windchill
+· Created installation, diagnostic, and operator's manuals for trailer telematics system ·	Created service manuals for HVAC unit maintenance with PTC Arbortext Editor and Windchill
-·	Interview service technicians to create accurate and helpful procedural documentation
+·	Interviewed service technicians to create accurate and helpful procedural documentation
-·	Consult with SMEs to ensure technical accuracy of documentation
+·	Consulted with SMEs to ensure technical accuracy of documentation
-· Edit images to supplement technical documentation with Adobe Photoshop
+· Edited images to supplement technical documentation with Adobe Photoshop
-· Edit and enhanced engineering prints for publication wih Adobe Illustrator
+· Edited and enhanced engineering prints for publication wih Adobe Illustrator

 **Technical Writer**
 **The Toro Company (Contract)**